BrianLesko/H7-web-server-TCP/readme.md

-# Socket Stream(lit)
+# Microcontroller Server
-This code implements wireless socket communication between a server and client - written in pure python with a user interface for both computers.
-To recreate what ive done here you'll need two laptops and a network to communicate over.
-Make sure your IP addresses and subnet masks are correct and networkable.
+This code implements a wireless server run on the portenta H7.
+Written in pure Micropython and created for learning purposes.
+This code can be used as the basis for over wifi communication projects.

 ![Preview](docs/preview.png)